Trip Duration: 4 hours

 We start off at 8:30AM by having an onboard briefing as we head towards our first dive location.
 After the first dive session, we’ll give you time to bask in the sun and rest while as we make our way to the second site.
-You can bring your own food but there's really no need to as we will serve a nice barbecue lunch for everyone to enjoy.
+You can bring your own food.

 Dibba Al Fujairah diving pre-requisites

 You have to be a certified diver and in good physical health to join this trip.

 - Valid original passport or Emirates ID

 Dive spots and what you can expect to see

 The diving destinations may change each day due to certain factors such as weather and tides but we guarantee that we’ll take you to two amazing locations in Dibba Al Fujairah including the following: